USCyberMilitia/BlindSite/README.md

 Organizations can control their own master key and decide who can unlock, review, export, or preserve evidence.

-This is useful for agencies, law firms, nonprofits, newsrooms, and investigation teams that need internal access controls.
+This is useful for:

+- agencies;
+- law firms;
+- nonprofits;
+- newsrooms;
+- internal investigation teams.

 ---

 ### 4. Sealed evidence export

-BlindSite can export a sealed case package containing encrypted evidence objects, metadata, hashes, audit records, page captures, blocked-media records, and wrapped keys.
+BlindSite can export a sealed case package containing:

+- encrypted evidence objects;
+- metadata;
+- hashes;
+- audit records;
+- page captures;
+- blocked-media records;
+- wrapped keys.

 The ZIP does **not** include plaintext originals by default.